Katharine007/CODSOFT/README.md

 Codsoft, an IT services and consultancy that specializes in creating innovative solutions for businesses.
 Is passionate about technology and believes in the power of software to transform the world.

-The firm offers internship program helping students venture various technologies and improvise themselves.
-Their projects helped me explore technologies, projects and various concepts.
+The firm offered internship program that helped me learn new stratergies and hone my existing skillset.
+Their projects were simple yet effective to explore various concepts.